pism/pism/doc/sphinx/climate_forcing/surface.rst

        is above the elevation angle `\Phi`.

    * - `T_{\text{eff}}`
-     - "Effective air temperature" computed using provided air temperature forcing and adding stochastic temperature variations to capture the effect of daily temperature variations not resolved by the forcing (see :cite:`Zeitzetal2021` and :cite:`CalovGreve05`)
+     - "Effective air temperature" computed using provided air temperature forcing and adding stochastic temperature variations to capture the effect of daily temperature variations (see :eq:`eq-debm-t-eff`, :cite:`Zeitzetal2021` and :cite:`CalovGreve05`)

    * - `c_1`
      - Tuning parameter that controls the slope in the model of the temperature influence